moroz0751/one-dark-cloud-theme/README.md

 ## WSL terminal

-In WSL, you may notice some directories are highlighted with green when using `ls`.
-You can fix it by adding the following to your WSL's `~/.bashrc`:
+In the WSL terminal, you may notice some directories are highlighted with green when using `ls`.

+This is a WSL quirk which can be fixed by adding the following to WSL's `~/.bashrc`:

 ```bash
 LS_COLORS="ow=01;36"